-About to set off.
+Just about to set off.
 The sun is out but I’m nervous getting back on the trail.
-Bought way too much food and the next section requires carrying water.
+I bought way too much food and the next section requires carrying water.
 It’s going to be slow going, though the trail notes say it’s ‘easy tramping.’
 That’s me!

-But with all the rain, this ‘river walk’ is a hell of overgrown grass soaking me to the skin, their tiny seeds dotting my pants, slippery mud ascents and descents, and bogs up to my knees.
+But with all the rain, this ‘river walk’ is a hellsacpe of overgrown grass soaking me to the skin, their tiny seeds dotting my pants, slippery mud ascents and descents, and bogs up to my knees.
 Beautiful?
-In a certain way, but hard and slow walking.
+In a certain kind of way, but it’s hard and slow walking.

 And storm clouds are building.

-I arrive at the Whangamarino redoubt, high above the Waikato river; major battle here with good sight lines.
+I arrive at the Whangamarino Redoubt, high above the Waikato river.
+There was a major battle here due to the good sight lines.

 Don’t get me wrong.
 I don’t mind hard hiking, but this area is overgrown, ugly and dangerous.
 Perhaps one day of weed whacking, or a reroute not on the central north-south freeway littered with garbage might be a thought.
 It’s actually insulting how awful this is.

-And then, just like that, the trail appears heading into the countryside – and beautifully signed.
-Hard fence to open and I give myself a shock.
+And then, just like that, the trail appears heading into the countryside – and it’s beautifully signed, too.
+There’s a hard fence to open and I give myself a shock.
 I spy a farm house just in case this storm building in front of me hits.
 Here comes thunder and many more electric fences to negotiate.

 I make a wrap with meat and cheese against a tree with a sprawling trunk I can sit on and keep my pack from the cow muck.
 The trail now is quiet, solitary, next to the Waikato River.
 A few raindrops threatened, but just birds and sunshine now.

-It’s back to uneven muddy walking with yellow irises above my head centimeters from another shock.
+It’s back to uneven muddy walking with yellow irises above my head centimeters from another shock as I follow the fenceline.
 The puffy cumulus just sail by without letting go off their wet cargo, tiny lizards scurry out from where my feet fall.

 A grassy area opens up and I walk without needing to look down at my feet.
-Suddenly, it’s sublime.
-The NZ game bird habitat trust wetland project.
-Bulky willows kiss the water’s edge, a shady cottonwood crackles with the breeze.
+And suddenly, it’s sublime.
+I’m walking through the New Zealand Game Bird Habitat Trust Wetland Project.
+Bulky willows kiss the water’s edge; a shady cottonwood crackles with the breeze.

-Here in Rangariri with all new people.
-The beta was a bit off in that no camping at the pub and Cathy’s pub is closed, but Vera handed me her phone and I called Cathy and set up camping on her cafe lawn for all of us plus a breakfast pie to share at 7:15.
-I feel kind of amazing just now, setting up for me and sharing with the trampers.
+But I’m here in Rangariri with all new people.
+The beta was a bit off in that there is no camping at the pub and Cathy’s pie shop is closed.
+The Dutch tramper, Vera, hands me her phone and I call Cathy and set up camping on her lawn for all of us plus a breakfast pie to share at 7:15 am sharp.
+I feel kind of amazing just now, setting things up for me and sharing with the trampers.

 I love this group – Dutch, Swiss and Polish – all sharing the exact same frustrations I dealt with today.
 I am surprised and delighted to be ‘normal.’
-The barefoot hiking kayak boy shows up by himself and says hello to me, using my name.
-I am touched.
+One of the kayak boys shows up by himself and says hello to me, using my name.
+I’m touched.

-Now the entire sky is pink, I’ve put on my orange puffy and crawling into the alicoop, but not before Cathy of the pie shop shows up and offers me a glass of wine.
+Now the entire sky is pink.
+I’ve put on my orange puffy and crawl into the alicoop, but not before Cathy of the pie shop shows up and offers me a glass of wine.
 Life is indeed fine.

 Good night and sweet dreams for tomorrow’s adventures.